Unveiling Them

 Innate bacteria transitioned to pathogen and non-human bacteria propagated by gas, food or water; supply of rubber MMPs (tryptophan, phenylalanine & tyrosine), essential for adhesion to host cells; iron to supply oxygen to the pathogen; and low copper status.
 Intestinal bacteria generates numerous metabolites of rubber MMPs that cause bacterial infections, nine of which are known to cause sepsis.

 Body Temperature and Organisms: a creature’s organisms drive the internal body temperature.
-Human organisms work most efficiently at a constant stable 98.6°F. When humans get a fever with an infection, the high temperature/organism is of a different creature – that being swine, with a higher body temperature in the range of 100-104°F. When humans have a body temperature below 98.6°F with an infection, the organism is of reptile origin as they have low body temperature.
+Human organisms work most efficiently at a constant stable 98.6°F. When humans get a fever with an infection, the high temperature/organism is of a different creature – that being swine, with a higher body temperature in the range of 100-104°F (& higher).
+When humans have a body temperature below 98.6°F with an infection, the organism is of reptile origin as they have low body temperature.
 As (human) temperature approaches 95°F, destructive activity increases as in sepsis, ending in death.

 A reptile of comparable weight and size (robust & destructive) to humans, with a preferred body temperature of 95°F and that kills by sepsis, is the Komodo lizard.